Global shares cruise to three-month highs, dollar shows the strain

 “This is real demand.
 Domestic investment is booming,especially in infrastructure.
 Supply and transport slowdowns from South America are also supporting prices,” said a copper trader in China.

-Source: Reuters (Additional Reporting by Mai Nguyen and Tom Westbrook in Singapore; editing by Larry King)
+Source: Reuters (Additional Reporting by Mai Nguyen and Tom Westbrook in Singapore; editing by Larry King and Susan Fenton)